 - Canned stewed tomatoes: You’ll want to run these through a food processor before adding them to the mix.

 - Canned diced tomatoes: Such as Rotel.
-I used a can of the medium spice since this original does have a small kick to it.
+I used a can of the mild spice version since this original does have a small kick to it.
 You will also want to run these through a food processor so your chili is very smooth like the original.

 - Tomato paste: You’ll need just one tablespoon.